jhnbrd/bmp-car-rental/README.md

 ## Project Team

--   John Rex Partoza - Frontend Developer: Responsible for designing and implementing the user interface of the application.
+-   **partoza**: Frontend Developer (Employee Side) - Responsible for designing and implementing the employee-facing user interface.
--   Josh Andrei Magcalas - Frontend Developer:  Contributed to the user interface development, ensuring a smooth and responsive user experience.
+-   **jhnbrd**: Backend Developer - Developed the server-side logic, database interactions, and API endpoints using Laravel.
--   Jhianne Jose Berida - Backend Developer:  Developed the server-side logic, database interactions, and API endpoints using Laravel.
+-   **jam04241**: Frontend Developer (Guest & Customer Side) - Contributed to the user interface development for guest browsing and customer interactions.

 ## Learning Resources